 Toil comes with a cluster template to facilitate easy deployment of clusters running Toil on Microsoft Azure.
 The template allows these clusters to be created and managed through the Azure portal.

-To use the template to set up a Toil Mesos cluster on Azure, use the deploy button above, or open the deploy link in your browser.
+To use the template to set up a Toil Mesos cluster on Azure, follow these steps.